-PhotoScan supports export of processing results in various representations.
-Sparse and dense point clouds, camera calibration data, 3D models, orthophotos, and digital elevation models can be generated according to the user requirements.
+PhotoScan supports export of processing results in various representations: sparse and dense point clouds, camera calibration data, 3D models.

 Point clouds and camera calibration data can be exported right after photo alignment is completed.
 All other export options are available after the geometry is built.